Ekwuno/cloudflare-docs/content/pages/platform/direct-upload.md

 #### Deploy your project with drag and drop

-To begin, on the **Create a Project** page, select **Upload Assets** and enter your project name in the provided field.
+To begin the deployment process, on the **Create a Project** page, select **Upload Assets** and enter your project name in the provided field.
 Your project will be served from `<project name>.pages.dev`.
 Next drag and drop your build output directory into the uploading frame.
 Once your files have been successfully uploaded, click **Save and Deploy** and continue to your newly deployed project.

 #### Create a new deployment